-National Rehabilitation Reporting System, 2020-2021 Canadian Institute for Health Information.
+National Rehabilitation Reporting System, 2023-2024 Canadian Institute for Health Information.

 Table 6 shows the number of follow-up assessments successfully submitted by participating facilities, by province and fiscal year.
-The table shows that facilities from only 2 provinces - Ontario and Alberta - submitted 2020-2021 follow-up data, with Alberta facilities submitting 99% of the total follow-up records for that year.
+No follow-up data was received in 2023-2024.
 Since the submission of follow-up assessments is optional, it is expected that the number of submissions of follow-up assessments will vary from year to year, due in part to the additional processes required by facilities to collect this information.